KhoiFish/yarr/README.md

 YARR is the result of my personal journey with learning Rust.
 It also led me to cross-compiling to WebAssembly along the way.

 Rust is well suited for systems programming, where close-to-the-metal control, performance, and data safety are crucial to the craft.
-Building a raytracer is a great way to learn a modern language like Rust; building a raytracer can hone your skills in software design, multi-threading/parallelism, and performance-minded implementation.
+Building a raytracer is a great way to learn a modern language like Rust; writing a raytracer using Rust can hone skills in software design, multi-threading/parallelism, and performance-minded implementation.

 I'm a C/C++ programmer at heart, yet my heart grows ever so fonder for Rust. **Rust gives C++ a run for its money.**

 - Based on Peter Shirley's great "Raytracing in One Weekend" book series
-- Core implementation in Rust, with some JavaScript glue for the web target
+- Core implementation in Rust, with some JavaScript glue for the web
 - Builds natively for Windows, MacOS, Linux & dub-dub-dub (JavaScript & WebAssembly)
 - Multi-threaded via rayon crate, wasm-bind-rayon, and as well as a manually managed web worker pool
 - Tested on iOS/Android via Chrome browser